gravitational/teleport/rfd/0159-password-status.md

 }
 ```

-The flag will be stored under the `/web/users/<username>/params` key, along with the rest of `UserSpecV2` fields.
+The flag will be stored under the `/web/users/<username>/params` key, along with the rest of `UserV2` fields.
+Its main purpose is to describe the state of _existing_ password hashes.

 `PASSWORD_STATE_UNSPECIFIED` is deliberately set to 0, since this is the default value when there's no information about the password state in the database.